makupi/async-nookipedia/README.md

 # async-nookipedia
 Async API wrapper for Nookipedia API utilizing the [aiohttp](https://docs.aiohttp.org/en/stable/) package.

+## Beta
+This package is currently in beta and not yet fully finished.

 ## Installation
 async-nookipedia can be installed via pip.